 VPN Benefits (VPN Pros and Cons): All You Need to Know

 The most notable VPN benefit is digital security.
 You’re familiar with 256-bit encryption and its military-grade status.
-The same encryption is packed into all VPNs that use it to conceal your traffic from the ISP and snoopers.
+It’s used by all VPNs to conceal your traffic from the ISP and snoopers.
 To put it simply, it makes your connection a mess of numbers, letters, and characters to anyone watching.

 Let’s say a hacker tries to track your digital footprint.
 All the hacker will see will be this string of infinite characters that they wouldn’t be able to break.
-Apart from encryption, VPNs use security features like a kill switch, IP leak protection, and even Double VPN connections.
-All of these ensure your security is uncrackable.
+Apart from encryption, VPNs use a kill switch, IP leak protection, and even Double VPN connections.
+All of these make your security uncrackable.

 No one can track your activities as soon as you connect to a server.
 Bear in mind your ISP can still see you’re using a VPN, but more about that later.

-No-log VPNs do not store your IP address, DNS requests, visited websites, download history, location, etc. They don’t know a single thing about you, except for basic things, including an email address and payment method for subscription.
+No-log VPNs do not store your IP address, DNS requests, visited websites, download history, or location.
+They don’t know a single thing about you, except for basic things, including an email address and payment method.
 When talking about the benefits of VPNs, we can’t dispute other privacy features.

-For example, most providers use RAM servers nowadays, which can’t be compromised because they can be wiped clean with each restart – click, and they’re off.
+For example, most providers use RAM servers, which can’t be compromised because they can be wiped clean with each restart; click, and they’re off.
 This aids a no-log policy, thereby making your privacy the #1 priority.

 Protect Your Privacy With NordVPN

 By far the most popular VPN benefit is bypassing geo-blocks.
-Geo-blocks are when the website you’re trying to visit is restricted based on your location.
-Below is an example of Pluto TV, which you can watch abroad thanks to this guide.
-It works only in the USA.
-Another example is Netflix, with geo-restricted content.
+Geo-blocks occur when the website you try to visit is restricted in your location.
+Below is an example of Pluto TV (you can watch Pluto TV abroad with a VPN).
+Another example is Netflix, with region-locked content, which spawns VPN use.

 However, this VPN benefit isn’t limited to streaming.
 You can access gambling sites abroad if you love this activity.
-Heck, even unblocking porn is possible if your country restricts it.
-Just abide by your country’s laws; don’t let yourself get in trouble.
+Even unblocking porn is possible if your country restricts it.
+Just respect your country’s laws; don’t get in trouble.

 Unblock Restricted Sites With NordVPN

 Public WiFi networks aren’t our cup of tea.
 We skip those and use our mobile data with a VPN.
-If we must, we use public WiFi networks, but again, we enable a VPN.
+If we must, we use public WiFi networks, but we enable a VPN.
 Public networks are often unencrypted and suffer from a lack of security and privacy.
-They’re public, so they must be open and accessible to tourists or people in need.
+They’re public, so they must be open and accessible to tourists.

-Well, that invites hackers to the party, and you know these people.
+That invites hackers to the party, and you know these people.
 They’re party-breakers.
-Hackers can easily breach your device connected to this network and steal your data.
+Hackers can breach your device connected to this network and steal your data.
 There’s another paradox.
 Some cybercriminals deploy their hotspots to lure people.
 Once they connect to a hotspot, a cybercriminal exploits their data.

-A VPN solves this with encryption, which prevents bad people from inflicting any harm.
+A VPN solves this with encryption, which prevents nasties from inflicting any harm.
 If you think this is a minor occurrence, read this report from Statista.
-It shows that 51% of people worldwide have used a VPN for privacy protection on public WiFi hotspots.
-We have no reason to think this percentage won’t go up.
+It shows that 51% of people worldwide have used a VPN for privacy protection on public WiFi.
+We have reasons to think this percentage will increase.

 Censorship is the killer of free speech, among many other things.
 Censored regions (China, Russia, Turkey, the UAE, etc.) have the internet that Westerners are afraid of.
 Imagine not being able to watch YouTube videos in China.
 Imagine being able to use VoIP apps in the UAE to communicate with your family abroad.

 Such situations made many use a VPN in the UAE and other countries.
 VPN benefits for censorship are non-negotiable.
-Thanks to its ability to alter your IP location to another country, you can rid yourself of the censorship chains.
+Thanks to its ability to alter your IP location, you can rid yourself of the censorship chains.
 NordVPN and ExpressVPN obfuscate your VPN traffic to DPI, especially useful in China.

 With your traffic encrypted by the VPN, the ISP and authorities no longer have a grip on you.
 In fact, it promotes internet freedom and access to any website or app.
 As a result, you can download VoIP services, watch YouTube, stream on Netflix, and send emails in privacy.
-Beware that not all providers can overcome censorship.
+Not all providers can bypass censorship.

 We’d rely on top-tier options.
 NordVPN and its obfuscated servers are surely your #1 choice, but ExpressVPN’s built-in obfuscation is no less effective.